rooneyviz/SAA-ARC9-Russian--1/README.md

 For further information and permission contact [Stalol](https://steamcommunity.com/id/httpsexinternalxff) or [ShadowRUN](https://steamcommunity.com/id/RshaUdowN) on Steam.

 REQUIREMENTS:
+this or textures from this mw ak107  https://steamcommunity.com/sharedfiles/filedetails/?id=2785316297

-this eft prop pack https://steamcommunity.com/sharedfiles/filedetails/?id=2178599577
+this or textures from this eft prop pack https://steamcommunity.com/sharedfiles/filedetails/?id=2178599577

 this shared content https://github.com/Stalol77/SAA-Shared

-ARC9 weapons base by artic and more either from steam workshop or github
+ARC9 weapons base by artic and more people either from steam workshop or github

-ARC9 EFT shared content by DARSU from either the steam workshop or github
+ARC9 EFT shared content by DAR-SU from either the steam workshop or github

 and obviously
 A copy of Garrys mod(and a computer that fits its requirements)